anythingcodes/highlight-share/readme.md

 (The rationale of this is that the device's primary pointer is "coarse" - that includes touch devices, but also Kinect and WiiMotes - then the device *probably* features a native sharing interface.
 See [CanIUse](http://caniuse.com/#feat=css-media-interaction) for details about Interaction
 Media Features.
-If the browser doesn't support `window.matchMedia` altogether, then it's *probably* a PC with a mouse/trackpad, so it's fine to initialize `share-this`.)
+If the browser doesn't support `window.matchMedia` altogether, then it's *probably* a PC with a mouse/trackpad, so it's fine to initialize `highlight-share`.)

-Keep in mind that native sharing features let the *device* do the job, using apps or services installed on it, `share-this` keep this task on the page, which means it could offer "sharing" capabilities that the device may not have (e.g.: "save to my account's notes" or "pronounce this using voice synthesis"), so you might want to show *both* native and custom sharing interfaces.
+Keep in mind that native sharing features let the *device* do the job, using apps or services installed on it, `highlight-share` keep this task on the page, which means it could offer "sharing" capabilities that the device may not have (e.g.: "save to my account's notes" or "pronounce this using voice synthesis"), so you might want to show *both* native and custom sharing interfaces.